Skip to main content

 How to Choose the Right Medical Alert System for Your Family

-With five solid options on the table, the right choice depends on your family's specific situation.
+With seven solid Canadian options on the table, the right choice depends on your family's specific situation.
 Here's a quick framework to narrow it down.

 If your parent lives alone and you worry about falls when nobody's around, prioritize fall detection (ideally included in the base plan, not an add-on you might skip to save money) and a caregiver app that gives you real-time visibility from a distance.
 Holo Alert's Pro pendant and TELUS Health's On the Go plan both offer this combination.
 For more guidance, see our complete safety guide for seniors living alone in Canada.

 If your parent resists the idea of wearing a "medical device," device design is your most important variable.
 The Holo Active Slim looks like a regular smartwatch.
-Medical Guardian's MGMove is also a smartwatch form factor.
+Senior Protection also offers a smartwatch form factor.
 Even among pendant-style devices, there's a wide range from clinical-looking to genuinely discreet.

 If your parent is a low-income senior receiving GIS, check TELUS Health's GIS subsidy program first.
 Their in-home system drops to as little as $4/month for eligible recipients, which is dramatically lower than any other option on the market.

-If your parent is a Canadian veteran, Veterans Affairs Canada covers the full cost of a PERS system through their Treatment Benefits Program.
-The program currently partners with Live Life Alarms and Senior Protection, so contact VAC to explore eligibility.
+If your parent is a Canadian veteran, the Veterans Independence Program and Veterans Affairs Canada's Treatment Benefits Program cover the full cost of a PERS system for eligible veterans, Canadian Armed Forces members, and RCMP retirees.
+Authorized providers include Holo Alert, Live Life Alarms, and Senior Protection.
+Contact VAC to explore eligibility.

 The most important thing?
 Ask your parent what they'd actually be willing to wear every single day.
 The best medical alert system in the world doesn't help if it stays in a drawer.
 A system your parent finds comfortable, attractive, and easy to use will always outperform a "better" system they refuse to put on.